cocos/cocos-docs/en/editor/publish/setup-native-development.md

 ## Android Platform Dependencies

 To publish to the Android platform, it is necessary to install all of the following development environments.
-If there is no need to publish to the Android platform, or if the operating system already has a full Android development environment, just skip this section.
+If there is no need to publish to the Android platform, or if the operating system already has a full Android development environment, skip this section.

 ### Downloading the Java SDK (JDK)